 China's Major Airports

-You normally need to arrive at the airport two hours before an international flight.
+You should arrive at the airport at least two hours before an international flight.
 Note that the lines for immigration and security can be long at peak travel times and around national holidays such as Chinese New Year, so it’s best to show up at the airport a little more than two hours ahead of your scheduled departure.

 Shanghai Pudong International Airport